google/WebFundamentals/src/content/en/resources/jekyll/useful-and-common-tags.markdown

 {% include shared/toc.liquid %}

+## Takeaways

+The takeaway include is used to highlight important parts of a doc

+<pre>{% raw %}{% include shared/takeaway.liquid list=page.key-takeaways.example %}{% endraw %}</pre>

+{% include shared/takeaway.liquid list=page.key-takeaways.example %}

+You can define what is printed by adding varaibles to the YAML of the page like so:

+{% highlight text %}
+key-takeaways:
+  example:
+    - Always use a viewport.
+    - Always start with a narrow viewport first and scale out.
+    - Base your breakpoints off when you need to adapt the content.
+    - Create a high-level vision of your layout across major breakpoints.
+{% endhighlight %}

+## Related Guides

+<pre>{% raw %}{% include shared/related_guides.liquid list=page.related-guides.example %}{% endraw %}</pre>

+{% include shared/related_guides.liquid list=page.related-guides.example %}

+## Section Table of Contents

+<pre>{% raw %}{% include fundamentals/section_toc.liquid %}{% endraw %}</pre>

+{% include fundamentals/section_toc.liquid %}

 ## Highlight

 The highlight tag will simply run the code inside the tag through Pygments, a